 Connecting Kids with Nature

-we need to emphasize our exceptional , streams, fields, gardens, and opportunity to discover some stream and bush wildlife
+We need to emphasize our exceptional , streams, fields, gardens, and opportunities to discover some stream and bush wildlife

 About the programme

 At Aroha, our intention is to create a safe environment for your children to play freely activating their innate creativity and spirited side.
-We will be utilizing a flexible framework designed around giving your children a release from the instructions found in the normal construct of a school classroom, so they can be their whimsical and joyful selves celebrating nature, living and breathing a healthy lifestyle from a young age, utilizing arts & crafts, frolicking with music, dance & drama, gaining cultural knowledge, and much more to keep your little cherubs engaged, smiling and laughing all day long!
+We will be utilizing a flexible framework designed around giving your children a release from the instructions found in the normal construct of a school classroom.
+They can be their whimsical and joyful selves celebrating nature, living and breathing a healthy lifestyle from a young age, utilizing arts & crafts, frolicking with music, dance & drama, gaining cultural knowledge, and much more.
+We keep your little cherubs engaged, smiling and laughing all day long!

-At Aroha we believe in connecting kids with Nature, and at times this involves getting just a little bit muddy with perhaps the odd small bruise or scrapes that occurs with discovering their adventurous side.
-We will always keep your children within safe parameters ensuring that no real harm comes to them, but genuinely trust that to grow strong in mind, body, and character, even children must be provided with the freedom to fall and pick themselves up again.
+At Aroha we believe in connecting kids with Nature.
+At times this involves getting just a little bit muddy with perhaps the odd small bruise or scrapes that occurs with discovering their adventurous side.
+We will always keep your children within safe parameters ensuring that no harm comes to them.
+We believe that to grow strong in mind, body, and character, even children must be provided with the freedom to fall and pick themselves up again.

 We urge that all parents equip their children with good wet weather gear for those rainy days that may come out the blue.
-Our programme will carry on during all weather conditions unless there are severe weather warnings because at Aroha Kids we understand that life can throw a curve ball at us at any given time, providing us with the opportunity to turn a rainy dreary day into a day of excitement and a new perspective to play with.
+Our programme will carry on during all weather conditions unless there are severe weather warnings.
+At Aroha Kids we understand that life can throw a curve ball at us at any given time, providing us with the opportunity to turn a rainy dreary day into a day of excitement and a new perspective to play with.

 *Every extra child in the same family is half price.
 This discount is not available on day tickets.
 It is required to purchase the full rate ticket for the 1st child prior to choosing the half-price ticket.

 For each child please don’t forget to fill in the PARENTAL CONSENT FORM